 Why children and teenagers need quality sleep - and how to help

-Experts are sounding the alarm on kids and sleep, calling sleep deprivation among kids a growing concern as they are compelled to spend more time online learning and less time outside in the fresh air.
+Medical professionals are sounding the alarm on kids and sleep, calling sleep deprivation among kids a growing concern.

 Adults need sleep to maintain their general health, but kids need it to grow and develops appropriately.
 Behavioural and health problems in kids with sleep disorders abound, so parents of children with these issues should take care to to keep an eye on their children’s sleep schedules.